Carlos Hathcock: Confrontations with North Vietnamese snipers

 The Viet Cong and PAVN called Hathcock Lông Trắng, translated as "White Feather", because of the white feather he kept in a band on his bush hat.
 After a platoon of Vietnamese snipers was sent to hunt down "White Feather", many Marines in the same area donned white feathers to deceive the enemy.
 The Marines were aware of the impact Hathcock's death would have and took it upon themselves to make themselves targets in order to confuse the counter-snipers.

 One of Hathcock's most famous accomplishments was shooting an enemy sniper through the enemy's own rifle scope, hitting him in the eye and killing him.
 Hathcock and John Roland Burke, his spotter, were stalking the enemy sniper in the jungle near Hill 55, the firebase from which Hathcock was operating, southwest of Da Nang.
 The sniper, known only as the "Cobra", had already killed several Marines and was believed to have been sent specifically to kill Hathcock.
 When Hathcock saw a glint (light reflecting off the enemy sniper's scope) in the bushes, he fired at it, shooting through the scope and killing the sniper.
 Hathcock took possession of the dead sniper's rifle, hoping to bring it home as a "trophy", but after he turned it in and tagged it, it was stolen from the armory.

 Hathcock said in interviews that he killed a female Viet Cong platoon leader called "the Apache woman", with a reputation for torturing captive Marines, around the firebase at Hill 55.
 However, scholars including Jerry Lembcke have expressed their skepticism for Hathcock's account and questioned the existence of "Apache".

 Hathcock only once removed the white feather from his bush hat while deployed in Vietnam.
 During a volunteer mission days before the end of his first deployment, he crawled over 1,500 yards of field to shoot an enemy soldier who was alleged to have been a general.
 The effort took four days and three nights without sleep and with constant inch-by-inch crawling.
 Hathcock said he was almost stepped on as he lay camouflaged with grass and vegetation in a meadow shortly after sunset.
 At one point he was nearly bitten by a bamboo viper, but had the presence of mind to avoid moving and giving up his position.
 As the enemy exited his encampment, Hathcock fired a single shot which struck the target in the chest, killing him.

 After this mission, Hathcock returned to the United States in 1967.
-He missed the Marine Corps, however,and returned to Vietnam in 1969, where he took command of a platoon of snipers.
+However, he missed the Marine Corps, and returned to Vietnam in 1969, where he took command of a platoon of snipers.